stackevo/spudreq/draft-trammell-spud-req.md

 # Contributors

-This document is the work of the SPUD group within the IAB IP Stack Evolution program; in addition to the editors: David Black, Ken Calvert, Ted Hardie, Joe Hildebrand, Jana Iyengar, and Eric Rescorla.
+In addition to the editors, this document is the work of David Black, Ken Calvert, Ted Hardie, Joe Hildebrand, Jana Iyengar, and Eric Rescorla.

 [EDITOR'S NOTE: make this a real contributor's section once we figure out how to make kramdown do that...]